Maximum Geometric Quantum Entropy: Acknowledgments

 \section{Acknowledgments}

-F.A. thanks Marina Radulaski, Davide Pastorello, and Davide Girolami for discussions on the geometric formalism of quantum mechanics.
-F.A. and J.P.C. thank Dhruva Karkada for his help with the example, David Gier, Samuel Loomis, Ariadna Venegas-Li for helpful discussions and the Telluride Science Research Center for its hospitality during visits.
+F.A. thanks Marina Radulaski, Davide Pastorello, Akram Touil, Sebastian Deffner and Davide Girolami for discussions on geometric quantum mechanics.
+F.A. and J.P.C. thank David Gier and Ariadna Venegas-Li for helpful discussions and the Telluride Science Research Center for its hospitality during visits.
 This material is based upon work supported by, or in part by, a Templeton World Charity Foundation Power of Information Fellowship, FQXi Grant FQXi-RFP-IPW-1902, and U.S. Army Research Laboratory and the U. S. Army Research Office under contracts W911NF-13-1-0390 and W911NF-18-1-0028.